 As a trusted plumber in Charlotte, NC, and the nearby areas, Next Level Pipe Lining takes pride in what we do and what we offer.
 We have the proper skills and equipment to deal with your Orangeburg pipes should problems arise.
 We serve the following areas:

 How We Replace Or Repair Orangeburg Sewer Pipes

-If we determine that the Orangeburg sewer line is too oval shaped, this may make rehabilitation with CIPP lining impossible.
+If we determine that the Orangeburg sewer line is too oval-shaped, this may make rehabilitation with CIPP lining impossible.
 The replacement process involves installing new, more durable pipes such as PVC and cast iron pipes.
-Both of these pipeline materials are strong and resistant, keeping your sewer lines in high-quality condition for decades to come.
+Both of these pipeline materials are strong and resistant, keeping your sewer lines and pipe line systems in high-quality condition for decades to come.

 You can count on Next Level for efficient and affordable plumbing services in Charlotte, NC.
 We are happy to let you know that we also cater to the following communities:

 Rest assured that your Orangeburg pipes will be in good hands when you choose us for your sewer repair needs.
 Contact us today to book an appointment.
 We look forward to serving you!